 Florida Alimony guidelines are used to determine the qualification for alimony (spousal support), the calculation of alimony payments, and the process for modifying alimony.
 The Florida alimony guidelines recommend certain types of alimony based on the duration of the marriage and other factors.
 The Florida Spousal Support statute categorizes marriages as long-term (more than twenty years) moderate-term (between ten and twenty years), and short-term (less than 10 years).

-What Are the Types of Alimony Under Florida Law?
+What Are the Types of Alimony in Florida?

 According to Florida Statutes Chapter 61 Section 08 (1)(a), there are four types of alimony.
 The four types of alimony in Florida are listed below.